ArtlessAvian/ArtlessAvian.github.io/index.md

         An action adventure platformer game in Unity.
         I was a programmer, acting as a bit of a tech lead.
         </p> <p>
-        I experimented making my own physics for the player controller.
+        I experimented with making custom physics for the player controller.
         I built the camera system and a hitbox collision system.
         </p> <p>
         Unfortunately, our team decided not to submit our game to itch.io.